 Place your meat in a bowl big, coat the meat with corn oil and season the meat.
 Mix the meat around and make sure your meat is evenly coated with seasonings in order to achieve balance and flavor all around.
 Now that your meat is seasoned, let it sit in the fridge for about 10 minutes in order to let the meat soak up all the flavors.
 As you wait for the meat to finish marinating, you can start preparing your toppings.

 Prep Your Toppings

-Take your lettuce, wash it and start chop it into nice little ribbons.
-Next, take your tomatoes and chop it up into bite size squares.
+Take your lettuce, wash it and start chopping it into nice little ribbons.
+Next, take your tomatoes and chop it up into bite-size squares.
 Once you do this, take your lime and slice it up into wedges.
 Cut the jalapenos into small circular pieces.
-After all the ingredients are cut up, place all the toppings into appropriate sized bowls.
+After all the ingredients are cut up, place all the toppings into appropriate-sized bowls.
 Grab your cheese, chopped lettuce, diced tomatoes, lime wedges, sliced jalapenos, sour cream, salsa and guacamole and put them all into separate bowls.
 Once all the bowls are set, take out your meat and start cooking.